resteasy/resteasy.github.io/_posts/2021-11-22-feature-pack.md

 Feature pack installed.
 ```

-Until now we have prepared the WildFly with updated `resteasy` and `resteasy-spring` feature pack.
+Until now, we have prepared the WildFly with updated `resteasy` and `resteasy-spring` feature pack.

+> NOTE: Please note that the above installation process will also install the `spring` feature pack transitively.

 Now we can start the WildFly server with standalone mode.
 Here is the command to do so:

 ```bash
 ➤ pwd